Institute for Cancer and Aging REsearch

 Our Goals

-• Partner with stakeholders to understand the needs of older persons at risk for or with cancer and collaborate to develop solutions that consider patient-reported outcomes and increase equity.
+• Partner with stakeholders to understand the needs of older persons at risk for or with cancer and collaborate to develop solutions that consider patient-reported outcomes.

 • Engage scientists and clinicians from across the university with stakeholders and community leaders in a shared mission of advancing team science and applying knowledge about aging to cancer research.

-• Make innovative contributions to cancer research that is informed by the biology of aging and community and stakeholder needs to guide care and policy to improve the health and health equity.
+• Make innovative contributions to cancer research that is informed by the biology of aging and community and stakeholder needs to guide care and policy to improve health.